naps-product-sa/vmc-openshift-install-lab/README.md

 1. Replace the existing values for the guid and vcenter password you got from RHDP
 2. Grab your OpenShift Pull Secret from the [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/install/vsphere/agent-based) and paste it *between the single ticks* for the `ocp4_pull_secret` variable.

+### Wait, what am I about to run?
+The playbook we're about to run has two plays: `Configure bastion for OCP4 UPI` and `Create OpenShift Installation Directory and Prereqs`.
+Let's take a closer look at each of them for a moment.

+#### Configure bastion for OCP4 UPI
+Recall that our bastion will be serving a handful of important functions to allow us to proceed with our install in a constrained environment.
+**A proxy to route API and Ingress traffic**

+**A local DNS server to provide hostname resolution within the OpenShift cluster**

+**A file server to host ignition configs**

+#### Create OpenShift Installation Directory and Prereqs

 ### Run the configuration playbook
 Now we should be ready to run our playbook!
 ```bash